Frequently Asked Questions (FAQ)

 • What is the average salary for radiographers?

 Radiographer salary varies throughout the country.
-The average full-time salary for surgical techs in Indiana is about $62,000 annually (https://www.salary.com/research/salary/alternate/radiographer-ii-salary/in) but salaries can be more for specialty area employment.
+As of July 2024, the average full-time salary in Indiana is $65,200 annually (https://www.salary.com/research/salary/alternate/radiographer-ii-salary/in ) but salaries can be more for specialty areas in medical imaging.

 • If you have completed previous courses from another institution, why do you I have to complete those courses in your program?